 “Not having longevity is difficult but at the same is difficult but at the same time, there are opportunities there to think about things differently.
 I'm really open to assessing whether coworking is where I want to be and what I want to be doing.
 I’m trying to answer the question of what do women need, and I'm looking at the options out there.
 I’ve built a great place with a great brand so people get who we are and what we do.
 And we’re leading [the industry] for supporting women as there aren’t too many coworking spaces doing this”.

 Sheree already has some intriguing concepts about what a future evolution of One Roof Women might look like if they do need to move.
 We’re talking micro, super-localised coworking spot, digital communities and more.
 But for now, it’s all about building an inspiring community in a fantastic space.
 “It’s a lot of fun, and we have a beautiful community here who support each other."

 This ability to spin multiple plates in the present while thinking about the future is characteristic of Sheree’s dynamism.
 “I’m all about just trying things.
-I want to lead a delegation of female entrepreneurs to Israel this year.
-I also want to put on more events that lead businesses and organisations into the ecosystem we’re creating here.”
+I want to lead a delegation of female to Israel this year.
+I also want to put on more events that lead businesses and organizations into the ecosystem we’re creating here.”
 And the fact that she only has a team of 3 including herself and a virtual PA to manage a busy coworking hub plus the rest really exemplifies this.